 Don’t become a text terrorist!

 The false belief you need to do this can have you grabbing your husband with both hands, begging he takes you back.

 And, it is not pretty.
 Yet… I do understand it.

 Don’t get me wrong.
 It’s not that it is a bad thing to want your husband back.
 It is normal to want your partner back.

 It is the way you do it that matters.
 Matters greatly, in fact.

-The wrong approach risks pushing the person you love into a rebound relationship with someone else.
+The wrong approach could push your husband into a rebound relationship.
 And that is not what you want.